oak tree image

 Police Department Needs Assessment & Facility Master Plan

 In 2005 the Police Department participated in a Needs Assessment & Facility Master Plan study.
 The objective of this study was to determine current and long-term (25- year) facility needs for the police department.
-This report serves to identify and examine available accommodation options, and to make recommendations on how the department's facility needs can best be met, Bedford Police Chief Chris Menzel.
+This report serves to identify and examine available accommodation options, and to make recommendations on how the department's facility needs can best be met.
 Click here to view the Master Plan.

-Rights to Certain Kinds of Compensation and Assistance for Crime Victims
+Rights to Certain Kinds of Compensation & Assistance for Crime Victims

 In accordance with NYS Executive Law Article 22, beginning July 26, 2007, every police primary investigation report shall indicate that a victim has been informed of their rights and the existence of all relevant local victim assistance programs and services.